horrible-dong/TeamDETR/Team-DN-DETR/README.md

 ## LICENSE
 Team DETR is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.

-Copyright (c) VIPA.
+Copyright (c) ZJU-VIPA.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use these files except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0